 Love of writing was for me, as for many historians, a top reason to pursue this career.
 I liked playing the detective and trying to piece together a story about the past.
 I wanted to write something that people would actually want to read, although the stilted, careful style we typically learn in graduate school has not helped a lot with that goal.
 We learn to write with a bitterly critical reviewer in mind, taking care to stuff our prose with qualifiers and clauses and phrases like “to be sure” to preempt any possible attack.5

-Permalink for this paragraph 0 We all know the traditional avenues for academic writing.
+¶ 5 Leave a comment on paragraph 5 0 We all know the traditional avenues for academic writing.
 There is the path to seeing a journal article in print, which means getting past a filter just to be reviewed in the first place, followed by a confrontation with the expectations of two or three reviewers who might be unsympathetic with your topic, to say nothing of your argument.
 If you can negotiate a truce between your idea of what the article should be and what the readers and the editor think, your piece makes it to the pages of the Journal of Frontier Semiology.
 (There have been attempts to make the review process more agile, open and dynamic, as in the “open review” process exemplified by this very project.)
 You also can write a book review, which often seems to follow a standard formula: X makes an interesting contribution, X did meticulous research, but X failed to do Y. The result is usually not riveting for the writer or the reader.
 Then there is, of course, the big one—the book.

 From Peer Review to Peer Production